How should I model loads that change magnitude at a particular time?

 Defining a component coupling operator and a variable.

-The average temperature variable is used within the Indicator States features to define two indicator states that can cause an implicit event to trigger.
+The monitored solution variable, in this case the average temperature variable, is used within the Indicator States features to define two indicator states that can cause an implicit event to trigger.
 The first indicator state defines

 TooHot = AverageTemp-95[degC] and the second defines